pmtran5884/paulmhtran/content/en/home/research.md

 __Abundance and Diversity of Halophiles on the salt pans of Sapelo Island (2013)__

 Two of my classmates and I traveled to Sapelo Island, GA to explore the halophiles on the salt pans of sapelo island.
 We found that higher salinity salt pans are usually further away from freshwater and that the higher salinity salt pans have both high abundance and diversity of halophiles!
 This work was performed under the co-mentorship of Nancy Dalman, PhD and Paul Johnson, PhD.
-[Abstract](https://drive.google.com/file/d/1mu-nhsYX59DDBb7Nm1iomt6_RVUZ2GIu/view?usp=sharing) [Local Poster Presentation](https://drive.google.com/file/d/1CA_4-51N78UhdDOolabT8XC8DAdkTt0T/view?usp=sharing)
-Stay tuned for a blog coming about my experience on Sapelo Island!
+Links: [Abstract](https://drive.google.com/file/d/1mu-nhsYX59DDBb7Nm1iomt6_RVUZ2GIu/view?usp=sharing), [Local Poster Presentation](https://drive.google.com/file/d/1CA_4-51N78UhdDOolabT8XC8DAdkTt0T/view?usp=sharing), see my [blog post](https://www.pmhtran.com/blog/sapelo/) about my experience on Sapelo Island!

 ### Medical School Years 1-2 (2014-2016)
 During my first year of medical school, I rotated with three mentors.